 As we mentioned earlier, challenge coins have a storied past in the military.
 While they date back to ancient Roman times, modern challenge coins were initially made famous during World War I. There are several versions, but the most widely accepted is about a lieutenant in the Army Air Corps who had custom medallions created for his squadron.
-These bronze tokens were presented to each member of the squadron.
+He presented the bronze tokens to each member of the squadron.
 One of the pilots was captured by German soldiers after his damaged plane landed behind enemy lines.
 After eventually escaping from his German captors, the soldier was picked up by a French patrol.
 The French soldiers believed him to be a spy, and he was to be executed.
-However, a French soldier recognized his squadron medallion, and he was eventually returned to American forces.
+However, a French soldier recognized his squadron medallion, and he was safely returned to American forces.
 The concept of challenge coins quickly grew across all branches of the military, ultimately paving the way for the Airman's coin.

 The Air Force challenge coin follows the traditional challenge coin protocol.
-Awarding a coin is more than just simply handing over a coin.
+Awarding a coin is more than just simply handing it over.
 Challenge coins are to be treated with dignity and respect, not mailed or slid across a table.
 The Airman's Coin is passed from the presenter to the recipient through a strong and discreet handshake.
 The coin sits in the palm of the commander's hand and is transferred to the recipient during the handshake.
 This tradition isn’t just for Air Force challenge coins, either.
 Many military challenge coins are presented in the same manner, further adding to their allure and appeal.